kubedb/docs/docs/guides/neo4j/autoscaler/storage/autoscale.md

 - If the custom metrics endpoint is unavailable, verify that the KubeDB storage metrics server is enabled and healthy.
 - If no OpsRequest appears, describe the Autoscaler and confirm that `/data` usage is above `usageThreshold`.
 - If a PVC remains at its old capacity, confirm `allowVolumeExpansion: true` and inspect PVC events.
+- Check the storage backend's health before testing expansion.
+For example, every Longhorn volume must have enough schedulable replicas; a degraded volume can reject resize requests.
-- If online expansion is unsupported by the CSI driver, change `expansionMode` to `Offline`; Neo4j pods will be restarted during expansion.
+- If a PVC reports `FileSystemResizePending`, the CSI driver requires the volume to be remounted before the filesystem sees the new capacity.
+Use `expansionMode: Offline` for such drivers; Neo4j pods will be restarted during expansion.

 ## Cleaning Up